panzhous/panzhous.github.io/_pages/recruitment.md

 </style>

-I have several **full- and part-time Ph.D.** opening positions for 2025 admission, and are also constantly seeking **SMU-fund / self-fund / CSC-fund visiting students and scholars**, and **(remote) interns and scholars** to join my team.
+I have several **full- and part-time Ph.D.** opening positions for 2025 and 2026 admission, and are also constantly seeking **Postdoctoral Fellows**, **SMU-fund / self-fund / CSC-fund visiting students and scholars**, **research assistants**, and **(remote) interns and scholars** to join my team.
 I am also open to any industrial and personal collaboration without restrictions on the research topic.
 Please feel free to drop me an email.

 <!-- <details>